-In the domain of mobile devices the market is dominated by multi-core SoCs such as Texas Instrument's OMAP, Qualcomm's Snapdragon, NVIDIA's Tegra and Samsung's Exynos.
+In the domain of mobile devices the market is dominated by multi-core SoCs such as Texas Instrument's OMAP, Qualcomm's Snapdragon, NVIDIA's Tegra [1,2] and Samsung's Exynos.
 These SoCs have accelerator- and peripheral-cores for video and audio applications.
 SoCs for base stations Freescale QorIQ Qonverge and car navigation Renesas SH-Navi3 - for example - are conceptually similar but deploy different domain specific accelerators.

-Recent SoCs support various methods for reducing power consumption, such as: DFVS [1] (Dynamic-Frequency-Voltage Scaling), adaptive body bias [2], [3], [4], big-little as well as powerand clock-gating.
+Recent SoCs support various methods for reducing power consumption, such as: DVFS [3] (Dynamic-Voltage-Frequency-Scaling), adaptive body bias [4-6], big-little [7] as well as power- and clock-gating.
 These power saving mechanisms can often not be independently applied to cores due to resource sharing at the hardware-level.
-Thus otherwise independent device drivers must be aware of shared clocks and voltage controllers - for example when they exert power control.
+Thus otherwise independent device drivers must be aware of shared clocks and voltage controllers - for example - when they exert power control.
 Excessive resource sharing may severely reduce the design space of power control.

-In the reference [5], the authors projected that in a relatively short time span a significant amount of chip area will remain "dark" - due to power- and parallelism-constrains.
-New approaches such as near-threshold computing [6] achieve up to 10 times better power efficiency and may help to reduce "dark silicon".
-Intel [7] has recently designed a prototype processor that c) ahayashi@kasahara.cs.waseda.ac.jp is able to operate from 280mV up to 1.2V (3-915MHz) - thus covering the range from sub-, near- up to super-threshold.
+In the reference [8], the authors projected that in a relatively short time span a significant amount of chip area will remain "dark" - due to power- and parallelism-constrains.
+New approaches such as near-threshold computing [9] achieve up to 10 times better power efficiency and may help to reduce

+"dark silicon".
+Intel [10] has recently designed a prototype processor that is able to operate from 280mV up to 1.2V (3-915MHz) - thus covering the range from sub-, near- up to super-threshold.
 In the sub-threshold region leakage dominates and in the super-threshold region dynamic power.
 The lowest energy per instruction is achieved in the near-threshold region.

 Should future SoCs provide scaling from sub- to superthreshold then power will vary more than 10x depending on voltages.
-Thus DFVS-control - for example - has a large window of opportunities for power reductions in such chips.
+Thus DVFS-control - for example - has a large window of opportunities for power reductions in such chips.

-In this paper we focus on power control in the open-source Linux- and Android operating system.
-Both support DFVS through the "cpufreq" [8] device driver.
+In this paper we focus on power control in the opensource Linux- and Android operating system.
+Both support DVFS through the "cpufreq" [11] device driver.
 The cpufreq device driver calls user-selectable "governors" to determine new voltages and frequencies.
 Afterwards the cpufreq device driver invokes low-level device drivers to actually set voltages and frequencies.

 Linux has several governors: user-space, ondemand, conservative, powersave, performance and interactive.
-For our considerations the user-space-governor is most important as it enables DFVS for user-space applications.
-The ondemand, conservative and interactive-governor provide automatic DFVS-control based on monitoring application activity.
-The last two governors powersave and performance merely configure the lowest- or highestperformance operating points.
+For our considerations the user-space-governor is most important as it enables DVFS for user-space applications.
+The ondemand, conservative and interactive-governor provide automatic DVFS-control based on monitoring application activity.
+The last two governors powersave and performance merely configure the lowest- or highest-performance operating points.

-Similar to cpufreq driver, Linux has a cpuidle driver [9] which has two governors ladder and menu.
+Similar to cpufreq driver, Linux has a cpuidle driver [12] which has two governors ladder and menu.
 The cpuidle device driver calls the active governor to determine sleep modes for idling.
 The ladder-governor selects sleep modes in a step-wise fashion.
-The menu-governor exploits scheduling information which are available when the kernel supports "tickless" mode[10].
-In the next a) dominic@kasahara.cs.waseda.ac.jp b) furuyama@kasahara.cs.waseda.ac.jp e) kimura@kasahara.cs.waseda.ac.jp f) kasahara@waseda.jp
+The menu-governor exploits scheduling information which are available when the kernel supports "tickless" mode [13].
+In the next section we present a motivational case study to highlight the challenges of user-mode power control [14] in the Linux kernel.